 Walmart rolling out smartphone trade-in program on Sept.
-21Alex Wagner - Deputy Managing Editor, News Desk
+21Alex Wagner - Editorial Director of News and Content

 Walmart today revealed that it'll soon join the myriad of methods that consumers have to trade in their old cellphone.
 Starting on Sept.
 21, consumers will be able to walk into one of 3,600 participating Walmart or Sam's Club stores and trade their existing handset for an immediate credit.
 The program will accept over 100 models and credit values will range anywhere between $50 to $300 that can then be applied toward the purchase of a new model.
 Some examples include $300 for an iPhone 5, $175 for a Galaxy S III and $52 for a Galaxy S II.